Easy As Cookies

 Your greens will have really cooked down; it'll only be about half the volume you started with.

 Turn off your slow cooker.
-Carefully use an immersion blender (affiliate link) to puree the cooked spinach and greens.
+Carefully use an immersion blender to puree the cooked spinach and greens.
 (My immersion blender is an older, 1-speed model from 2009 that's still going strong.)
 Add a couple of tablespoons of water to help blend it if necessary.

 cooked saag, before blending, with immersion blender in slow cooker